|

 was raging and he is the only person who remembered that war whom

 I ever knew.
-I have now put down his remembrances in the form of
+I have now put down his remembrances in

-in this website and hope it will be part of a
+an occasional essay in this website and hope it will be part of a

 future book on wars and our family.
 In case you do not read it,